d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 ## Layers with Parameters

-Now that we know how to define simple layers let us move on to defining layers with parameters that can be adjusted through training.
+Now that we know how to define simple layers, let us move on to defining layers with parameters that can be adjusted through training.
-To automate some of the routine work the `Parameter` class and the `ParameterDict` dictionary provide some basic housekeeping functionality.
+To automate some of the routine work, the `Parameter` class and the `ParameterDict` dictionary provide some basic housekeeping functionality.
-In particular, they govern access, initialization, sharing, saving and loading model parameters.
+In particular, they govern access, initialization, sharing, saving, and loading model parameters.
 This way, among other benefits, we will not need to write custom serialization routines for every custom layer.